TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

 linkAccessRestrictedPages
 =========================

-.. container:: table-row

-   Property
+:aspect:`Property`
    linkAccessRestrictedPages

-   Data type
+:aspect:`Data type`
    :ref:`data-type-bool`

-   Description
+:aspect:`Description`
    If set, typolinks pointing to access restricted pages will still link to the page even though the page cannot be accessed.

 .. _typolink-userFunc: